 - IRR is a more detailed analysis of how one property compares to other opportunities

 What Are the Pros and Cons of Equity Multiple

 Equity multiple doesn’t show everything that investors need to know when evaluating commercial real estate properties.
 It answers the most fundamental question of how much an investment will return, however.

 - Shows total expected or actual returns

 - Can quickly be calculated

 Wrapping Things Up

 There’s no better way of calculating total return than using equity multiple for commercial real estate properties.
-Investors must consider many other factors when evaluating potential properties, and equity multiple thus shouldn’t be used on its own.
+Investors must take many other factors into account when evaluating potential properties, and equity multiple thus shouldn’t be used on its own.
 It’s one of the quickest metrics to use when initially determining whether an investment is “good,” though, and thus has a place in every commercial real estate investor’s evaluation method.